polarlabs/osquery-rust/tutorial/README.md

 To follow this tutorial you should have

-1. basic programming skills, preferably in rust.
+1. basic programming skills, preferably in Rust.
 2. familiarity with osquery

 # Prerequisites